zephyrproject-rtos/zephyr/doc/kernel_v2/threads/lifecycle.rst

 ===============

 A thread must be spawned before it can be used.
-The kernel initializes both the thread data structure portion and the stack portion of the thread's thread region.
+The kernel initializes the control block portion of the thread's stack area, as well as one end of the stack portion.
+The remainder of the thread's stack is typically left uninitialized.

 Specifying a start delay of :c:macro:`K_NO_WAIT` instructs the kernel to start thread execution immediately.
 Alternatively, the kernel can be